rastersoft/autovala/wiki/autovala-fileformat.5.md

    * **dbus_interface**: this command specifies a DBus interface to be automatically extracted using introspection, and to generate a source file with it.
 It must be followed by the connection name (e.g. org.freedesktop.ConsoleKit), the object path (e.g. /org/freedesktop/ConsoleKit/Manager), and whether it must connect to the **system** or **session** bus.
 Finally, it can have an extra parameter specifying if the generated interface must be for **gdbus** (the default option) or for the obsolete **dbus-glib** library.

+   * **c_library**: this command specifies one or more C libraries which must be linked against this binary (separated by blank spaces), useful for libraries not supported with **pkg_config** like the math C library.
+The libraries must be specified without the 'l' preffix; this is, the math library is 'm'; the posix threads library is 'pthread', and so on.

-    The last ten subcommands (compile_options, compile_c_options, vala_package, vala_check_package, c_check_package, vala_local_package, vala_source, c_source, vala_vapi and dbus_interface) can be repeated as many times as needed to specify all the sources and packages needed.
+    The last eleven subcommands (compile_options, compile_c_options, vala_package, vala_check_package, c_check_package, vala_local_package, vala_source, c_source, vala_vapi, dbus_interface and c_library) can be repeated as many times as needed to specify all the sources and packages needed.

  * **vala_library**: the same than vala_binary, but creates a dynamic linking library.
 It uses the same subcommands.